In the early ’80s, while traveling through Nepal, Outreach’s Chief Field Officer Dennis Labayen met American expat Miriam Krantz.

 Like seeds carried by the wind, news of superflour continues to spread.
 With each new season, growth is increasingly abundant, and that which was barren emerges verdant and hardy.
 Cultivation requires only the will to nurture, and the patience to believe.

-Note: This article originally appeared in the most recent edition of Outreach Magazine.
+Note: This article originally appeared in the Summer 2016 edition of Outreach Magazine.
 Click here to read the full magazine.